 The Faculty of Science also values its outstanding faculty, students, rich student education experience and engaging community outreach events.

-The Faculty is proud to announce the new 215,000 square foot Science Teaching Complex opened for classes Winter term 2016, with 11 state-of-the-art teaching labs and 6,000+ square feet dedicated to Science undergraduate learning, student life and clubs.
+The Faculty is proud to announce the new 215,000 square foot Science Teaching Complex with 11 state-of-the-art teaching labs and 6,000+ square feet dedicated to Science undergraduate learning, student life and clubs.

 Science at Canada’s Most Innovative Research University features